Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Final_week/Benjamin.md

 - Calulcation proving temperature sensor can be incorrput if certain area of conductive material used for module casing: shows why preferable to external temperature sensor
 (include cost assessment of using this much conductive material); with upper limit of heat power produced coming from battery power considerations

-- Probably first requires material selection
+- Probably first requires material selection (graphene? silicon?)

 <br />